prakashlab/octopi-driver-board/README.md

 The SPI devices on these planes are addressed through [a hierarchical chip-select multiplexing scheme](https://ethanj.li/posts/2021/01/unyielding-foundations#iteration-3-more-modularity-becomes-necessary) to enable composition of planes for customization, reconfiguration, and expansion of capabilities.

+Every plane is separated by a distance of either 15 mm or 20 mm from the plane above it, depending on the height of components on the top face of the plane.
+All tall components should only be on the top face of the plane.

 ## Install

 To set up your computer for using this repository, you will need to install [KiCAD](https://kicad.org/) version ≥ 5.1.0.
 You should have the default symbol, footprint, and 3-D model libraries provided by KiCAD.
 References to custom symbols, footprints, and 3-D models will work out-of-the-box, as they are all provided in this repository and referenced in KiCAD relative to the `${KIPRJMOD}` environment variable.